Mishalzeera/the-money-manager/NOTES_TO_MYSELF.md

                      -credit afterwards

-Disposable income is calculated by subtracting (overheads_to_be_paid, tax_to_set_aside, suggested_savings_amount) from Credit When figures hit zero, conditional in the template changes the text Round off the figures with the floats tiny nearby
+When figures hit zero, conditional in the template changes the text Round off the figures with the floats tiny nearby Refactor modules
-In out history page
 Decorator

 Ask Brian:
-- how would you go about seperating the process functions for edit invoice etc in the project structure?
+- how would you go about seperating the process functions for edit invoice etc in the project structure eg refactoring.
 - where would it be wise to have the user_key stored? decorator that checks if user in session?